spoorthigururaj/yoga/sequenceInstance/powerFlow60minute_6_24_2020.md

 # 60 Minute - Power Flow Sequence [6/24 The SIX YTT Finals]
 ### _Theme:_ Discomfort yeilds growth
-    - Purpose of this flow is to represent the growth you have experienced by showing up
-    - Intentionally channel discomfort to learn some thing new about yourself
+    - Purpose of this flow is to represent the growth I have experienced by showing up.
+Intentionally channel discomfort to learn some thing new about yourself
 ### _Peakpose(s):_
     - Vrikshasana- The first child of shakti (Root to raise)
     - Shoulder Stand